 Work orders for drain maintenance, when compared against historical maintenance within the area work is proposed, would help establish the success or failure of the repairs.
+Work performed by lowest responsive and responsible bidder will be inspected by Livingston County Drain Commissioner staff.
 Work orders on this drain will be tracked through a program called Cityworks.